Skip to main contentSkip to footer

 Biography

-Clio is a Senior Lecturer in Healthcare Evaluation and Improvement at the BSMS.
+Clio is a Reader in Healthcare Evaluation and Improvement at the BSMS.
 She studied for her undergraduate degree in Psychology and Philosophy at the University of Reading 2004-2007 and completed her PhD in Clinical Psychology at University of Sussex 2010-2014, focusing on hopefulness as an individual and relational mechanism of social inclusion for young people experiencing psychosis, and the development of hope-inspiring therapeutic relationships in ‘generic’ mental healthcare.
 Between 2013 and 2020, Clio held postdoc, research fellow and trial manager positions in observational and interventional studies in youth and complex mental health and student mental health, with the School of Psychology, University of Sussex, and Sussex Partnership NHS Foundation Trust.

 Clio is a member of the Social Recovery Therapy research group and the Sussex Psychosis Research interest Group.
 She has held senior roles in national projects with funding from National Institute of Health Research for Patient Benefit and Health Technology Assessment streams, Office for Students, and Research England.
 Clio also employs both quantitative, mainly path and structural equation modelling, and qualitative, mainly thematic analysis, analytic approaches in her work.